-Rates quoted for "YRG," "S-YRG," "S-YR," "ZRG," and "RM" Tours are based on double rooms with bath at all hotels except in the National Parks, which rates are outlined above.
+Rates quoted for "YRG", "S-YRG", "S-YR", "ZRG", and "RM" Tours are based on double rooms with bath at all hotels except in the National Parks, which rates are outlined above.
 Single rooms with bath will be arranged for any passengers desiring them; however, the slight additional charge involved must be paid by the passengers direct to each hotel.
-Tour "BC" rates are based on double room with bath at all hotels, except the U. S. Grant at San Diego where, account of the Exposition demands, rooms with detached bath will be provided.
+Tour "C", "BC", and "PNW" rates are based on double room with bath at all hotels.